danielruijs/huggingface-transformers/rtdetrv2/README.md

 ```bash
 python onnx/inference.py --model_dir path/to/onnx/model --cache_dir path/to/cache --img_dir path/to/images --output_dir path/to/output --threshold 0.01
 ```
 The `--image_dir` parameter is the directory of the images to be processed.
 The `--output_dir` parameter is the directory where the output images will be saved.
-The `--threshold` parameter is the confidence threshold for the predictions.
-The default value is 0.5.
+The `--threshold` parameter is the confidence threshold for the predictions with a default value of 0.5.